TrueCat17/Ren-Engine/libs/readme.md

 **If your OS is Linux**, you must also install:
 * for audio subsystem: `libasound-dev libpulse-dev`
-* for window subsystem: `libdbus-1-dev libudev-dev libxrandr-dev libxcursor-dev libxxf86vm-dev`
+* for window subsystem: `libdbus-1-dev libudev-dev libxrandr-dev libxcursor-dev libxxf86vm-dev libgl-dev`
 (or just `xorg-dev`, but it is not only needed packages).

 ***